KauzClay/docs-tap/README.md

 # Documentation Repository for Tanzu Application Platform (TAP)

 This repo contains the content for Tanzu Application Platform docs.

+If you need access to send an MR, request developer level permissions in GitLab then send us a message on the #tap-docs Slack channel.

 ## Branches